mmwillingham/acm/acm-dr/README.md

 aws --version
 ```

-## Create AWS S3 bucketand access to it
+## Create AWS S3 bucket and access to it
 ### Set the BUCKET variable:
 ```bash
 BUCKET=rhacm-dr-test-mmw